-- Question for John --

 I have explained how frightened this makes me feel, but this only seems to make things worse.
 I have also tried to confront him and take a discussion, but again my words gets twisted, and I end up feeling lower than low.
 I have tried to say “Sorry I said that, I did’t mean it like THAT”, or “I didn’t mean it so seriously, it was just a comment” – this just makes him more furious.
 Please help me, as I love this man more than anything.

-I see that you have downloaded this book as an e-book and are attempting to use the first correct step with how to deal with destructive anger, the “Time-Out” method.
+I see that you are attempting to use the first correct step with how to deal with destructive anger, the “Time-Out” method.
 It sounds like you do not have his actual agreement on this, so you do not have a real Stop Agreement in place.
 It sounds more like you, as only one of two people, are trying to do something better and different — and he is resisting the program, as it were.
 This is a sad indication to me that you do not really have a two-way interest in change and improvement.
 That you are acting like the solo agent of positive change, and he is trying to keep things the same, unconsciously destructive, and in his control.

 If my hunch is correct, and I will give you advice based on it, then you must face the fact that he is not acting like a partner who is interested in improving the relationship.
 In fact, he is acting like a partner who is destroying your love.
 But perhaps not intentionally.
 Perhaps unwittingly.
 And perhaps he does not actually realize this at all.
 It may be entirely the product of very unconscious patterns that he plays and replays — like the anger, the outbursts and the devil’s advocacy.
 It could well be that under all that anger and self-defensiveness, is quite a deep well of fear that he will not even allow himself to recognize consciously.
 I’m not making an excuse for it.
 Just pointing out that you may be asking him to do something — i.e. change and grow — that he is currently not able to do.
 Like asking someone to lift 500 pounds who has never even lifted 10.